Mandatory Danish tax consolidation

 Controlled foreign companies (CFCs)

-According to the Danish CFC rules, a Danish company has to include in its taxable income the total taxable income of a subsidiary, foreign or Danish, if such subsidiary qualifies as a CFC.
+According to the Danish CFC rules, a Danish company has to include in its taxable income either the total taxable income of a subsidiary or the CFC income of the subsidiary, foreign or Danish, if such subsidiary qualifies as a CFC.
 A subsidiary qualifies as a CFC if all of the following criteria are met:

-- The Danish company, together with other group member companies, directly or indirectly owns more than 50% of the capital or controls more than 50% of the voting rights in the subsidiary.
+- The Danish company itself, or together with other associated entities (e.g. group-related companies), directly or indirectly owns more than 50% of the capital or controls more than 50% of the voting rights in the subsidiary or is entitled to receive more than 50% of the profits of the subsidiary.

 There is no black or white list that exempts subsidiaries resident in certain countries.